Call Recording: How to Record Calls in Business Phone System?

 Monitoring Employee Performance

-Only 13% of customers believe a sales person can understand their needs.
+Only 13% of customers believe a salesperson can understand their needs.

-This percentage highlights the importance of attending customer calls with an attentive attitude.
-Assessing employees’ conversations with customers, businesses can rate the performance of the employees.
-Moreover, when employees are aware that their conversations can be heard at any point of time, they are more mindful towards their work.
-With all this, there are high chances that some businesses might see a drastic improvement in the performance of their employees.
+Moreover, when employees are aware that their conversations can be heard at any point in time, they are more mindful of their work.
+With all this, there are high chance that some businesses might see a drastic improvement in the performance of their employees.

 Provide Training to New and Existing Employees